mnemoli/creaturesstructs/README.md

   - CBiochemistry - parsed, with 33 unknown bytes remaining
   - CInstinct - no parsing
   - CGenome - no parsing

+### Creatures 2 EXP

+Progress:
+  - CGallery - no parsing
+  - CBrain - parsed
+  - CBiochemistry - no parsing
+  - CInstinct - no parsing
+  - CGenome - no parsing

 Developed with help from the [CDR EXP File Format](http://double.nz/creatures/creatures2/expbrain.htm) page.